doc4d/docs/docs/Desktop/building.md

 ### Deselecting modules

 A module is a built-in code library used by 4D to control specific features.
-If you know that your built application does not use any of the features covered by a module, you can deselect it in the list to save time and place.
+If you know that your built application does not use any of the features covered by a module, you can deselect it in the list to reduce the size of your application files.

 > **Warning:** Deselecting a module could prevent your built application from working as expected.
 If you are not 100% certain that a module is never called by your application, it is recommended to keep it selected.